 After this trip, I’d have to disagree.

-Carrie Bradshaw is the least of my role models when I travel.
+But now… Carrie Bradshaw is the least of my role models when I travel.
 Why?…

 I’m strapped to a backpack, a wardrobe of 3’s (shirts, pants & underwear) and camera equipment, sweating through 90 degree weather in a country with conservative traditions; sexy is hardly the attention I want to draw to myself!

-Still, unless your idea of traveling fun is bar-hopping with friends or a romantic getaway (you can still have these experiences as a soloist- it’s really dependent upon you!); then sometimes, being fixed to a partner or group can actually be more limiting to your experiencing the cultural interactions you’re there to explore!
+Unless your idea of traveling fun is bar-hopping with friends or a romantic getaway (you can still have these experiences as a soloist- it’s really dependent upon you!); then sometimes, being fixed to a partner or group can actually be more limiting to your experiencing the cultural interactions you’re there to explore!

 The Good, the Bad & the Inevitable of a Beginner Solo Traveler